 aaron's law - a tribute to Aaron Swartz

-An artistic-technical project series from January 2023 to November 2023, initiated by the net:art coordination center in 2019.
+An artistic-technical project series from January 2023 to at least November 2023, initiated by the net:art coordination center in 2019.

 Our ongoing project aaron's law is dedicated to Aaron Swartz, the American computer programmer, writer, political organizer and Internet activist for open and free access to knowledge (* 8 November 1986 in Chicago, † 11 January 2013 in New York City).